trailofbits/testing-handbook/content/docs/fuzzing/10-ossfuzz.md

 Check out [this pull request](https://github.com/google/oss-fuzz/pull/11444) that adds the [cbor2](https://github.com/agronholm/cbor2) project, an encoding and decoding library for the CBOR serialization format, to OSS-Fuzz.
 Specifically, pay attention to:
 1. The [initial message](https://github.com/google/oss-fuzz/pull/11444#issue-2064583587) in the PR that briefly introduces the cbor2 library, and its dependents.
-2. The [Criticality score](https://github.com/google/oss-fuzz/pull/11444#issuecomment-1875907472) given to the project
+2. The [criticality score](https://github.com/google/oss-fuzz/pull/11444#issuecomment-1875907472) given to the project
 3. The [actual OSS-Fuzz project configuration and harnesses implementation](https://github.com/google/oss-fuzz/pull/11444/files).
 Yes, it’s that simple!